ruwanwija/E-Commerce/README.md

     5.Add product tile card into the products.jsx file 6.Create a edt funtion and delete function of the product

+## Shopping view header component implementation
+    1.Design the header with responsive
+    2.Create a shopping view header menu items in the index.js file in the config folder 3.Create a menubar with config folder index.js file 4.Create a header rightside with login user,logout function with username

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.
 Outlet- The Outlet serves as a placeholder where the components associated with the child routes will be rendered.(ex:auth/login,auth/register)